gordonforce/debian-java-development-environment/README.md

 ## Phases

-Phases exist as installing a tool can require a change to the shell environment, and subsequent tool installations may need a recently installed tool and updated shell environment.
+Phases exist as installing a tool can require a change to the shell environment, and later tool installations may need a recently installed tool and updated shell environment.
 A fresh terminal environment is the most reliable way to ensure a dependent tool and configuration are available after boot.

 # Implementation Requirements